BurnOutTrader/fund-forge/README.md

 Since the engine is open source you will need to undergo the rithmic verification independently, you can see Rithmic section below.
 [Current Licence](https://github.com/BurnOutTrader/fund-forge/blob/main/LICENCE.md)

-## fund-forge/src
-Fund forge /src is just for testing random functionality during development, it will not be used in the future, please use the test_strategy folder for testing and developing.

 ### Rithmic Credentials and Setup
 To use rithmic API's you will need to request a dev kit for RProtocol (Proto Buffer) from rithmic, you will then need to complete the app conformance procedure.
 You will need to have a unique app name in your rithmic_credentials.toml files.